ionic-team/capacitor/site/docs-md/apis/index.md

 }
 ```

-By instead leveraging the API object, the native implementation of the API is used first, followed by the web version (if available).
+By using the API correctly, the native implementation of the API is used first, followed by the web version (if available).